Vijitha Rohana: Later life

-After his release from prison he gained a degree from the University of Sri Jayewardenepura and started his own business.
-In 2000 he contested the general election under the Sihala Urumaya party.
+After his release from prison, Rohana received a degree from the University of Sri Jayewardenepura and started his own business.
+In the 2000 Sri Lankan parliamentary election, he ran for a seat in Parliament as a member of the Sihala Urumaya party.

-He later became an astrologer and claimed that President Maithripala Sirisena would die by 26 January 2017.
-This was seen as a part of a conspiracy to assassinate the president and he was arrested again.
+Later, Rohana became an astrologer and claimed that president Maithripala Sirisena would die by 26 January 2017.
+This was seen as a part of another conspiracy to assassinate the president and Rohana was once again arrested.